wordijp/batcall/README.md

 # batcall

-Create a symbolic link for executing the bat file
+Create a symbolic link for executing the bat or cmd file

 # What is it?